Barriers and Dynamical Paths in Alternating Gibbs Sampling of Restricted Boltzmann Machines: Alternating Gibbs Sampling of multi-modal distributions

 \subsection{Case of structured multi-modal distributions}

-We now turn to a more complex case of multi-modal distributions, in which the states do not occupy uncorrelated pockets of configurations in the visible space but are structured.
+We now turn to a more complex case of multi-modal distributions, in which the free energy minima do not correspond to orthogonal pockets of configurations in the visible space but are structured.
 In addition, contrary to the previous models, the hidden units $h_{\mu}$, which can be discrete or continuous, are now subject to an arbitrary, not necessarily quadratic potential $\mathcal{U}_{\mu}(h_{\mu})$.
 Common potentials in the machine learning community are Bernoulli or ReLU potentials \cite{nair_rectified_2010,tubiana_emergence_2017}, see Appendix~\ref{ap:MF_models_rescaling}.

 The $N \to \infty$ visible units $v_i$ are $\pm \, 1 $ variables, and no potential acts on them (${\cal V}_i=0$).
 A visible unit $v_i$ is connected to one or two hidden units with equal weights $\frac w{\sqrt N}$, following a pattern of connections shown in Fig.~\ref{fig:model}.
 We define the adjacency matrix $\boldsymbol{a}$ of our model as: